 Nowadays, I spend most of my time on hybrid mechanistic/machine-learned interaction models for atoms and molecules, but am interested in many other topics as well (see below).
-My research on this topic straddles rigorous analysis and numerical analysis, scientific computing (algorithms), modelling and applications primarily in molecular modelling (usually with collaborators).
+My research on this topic straddles rigorous analysis and numerical analysis, scientific computing (algorithms), machine learning, modelling and applications primarily in atomistics simulation (usually with collaborators).
 In particular, for students interested in working with me, there is a lot of flexibility in what branches of my research programme to engage.

 I also work, or have worked, on the following topics: